Anushree-Khopkar/Canvas/README.md

 # Screen Capture

-* Following is the screen capture of the image.
+* Following is the screen capture of image.

 ![](Images/Image1.png)